glenndehaan/unifi-voucher-site/README.md

 ### Custom Branding (Logo and Background)

 You can customize the appearance of the kiosk page by providing your own `logo.png` and `bg.jpg` images.
+You can also override the printed voucher logo (PDF y ESC/POS) with `print_logo.png`.

 To do this, use Docker volume mappings to mount your custom assets to the `/kiosk` directory inside the container.
 The application will use these files (if present) instead of the default ones.